meddle0x53/reacto/README.md

 This operation returns a `Reacto::Trackable` which operations will be executed on the given `executor` plus the operations of its source will be executed on this `executor` as well.
-Basically this means that the whole logic - the behavior of the first trackable in the chain of operations and all subsequent operations will be executed on the given `executor`.
+Basically this means that the whole logic - the behavior of the first `Trackable` in the chain of operations and all subsequent operations will be executed on the given `executor`.
 By `executor`, we mean the ones provided by the `Reacto::Executors`'s methods or a custom implementation complying to `concurrent-ruby`'s